 Our convenient new block-format allows you to take only one class every 6-week term, giving you more time to focus on class material, as well as the flexibility to spend time with family and pursue your career.
-You can earn your Master of Science in Justice Administration in as little as two years, taking 100% of your courses online.
+You can earn your Master of Science in Justice Administration / Criminal Justice in as little as two years, taking 100% of your courses online.

 The program requires a minimum of 36 credits for completion: a core of 15 credits, 18 credits of electives and 3 credits for the completion of a professional paper.
 The core curriculum includes an overview of the criminal justice system, theories of crime and delinquency, legal issues in criminal justice and advanced statistics and research methods.
 Elective courses cover specialized topics within criminal justice such as capital punishment, violent crime, domestic violence, criminal justice in media, international terrorism, substance abuse and justice policy, and issues in policing and ethics in criminal justice practice.

 If you have received graduate credit from another institution, six credits may be transferred.
 An additional six credits may also be transferred following review and approval by the School of Interdisciplinary and Graduate Studies.
 To learn more about this opportunity, e-mail us and an advisor will be happy to look over your transcripts.

 For a complete list of course requirements, see the .
 Course descriptions can be found in the online schedule of courses.